Zilliqa/ceres/README.md

 Network Exporer runs on port 5557.
 You can access it from any browser on http://localhost:5557

+### Configuration
+In order for transactions to clear you will need to change your CHAIN_ID to the Ceres network id: `222`

 ## DEBUG
 By default, Ceres Logs are written: